wighawag/tutorial-hardhat-deploy/README.md

 ```

-Finally we need to setup the environment variable that `utils/networks.ts` read automatically from `.env`
+Finally we need to setup the environment variable that `utils/networks.ts` reads automatically from `.env`

-create a `.env` with the following where you write your own alchemy api key and mnemonic for rinkeby
+create a `.env` with the following content.
+This is where you write your own alchemy api key and mnemonic for rinkeby

 ```
 ETH_NODE_URI_RINKEBY=https://eth-rinkeby.alchemyapi.io/v2/<alchmey api key>